Mark Halperin: Early life and education

-Halperin was born to a Jewish family, the son of Morton Halperin, a foreign policy expert and staff member of the National Security Council during the presidential administration of Richard Nixon; and Ina Weinstein Halperin Young.
+Halperin was born to a Jewish family, the son of Morton Halperin, a foreign policy expert and staff member of the National Security Council during the presidential administration of Richard Nixon where he worked for Henry Kissinger; and Ina Weinstein Halperin Young.
 He was born in New York City but raised in Bethesda, Maryland.

 In 1982, before he began his senior year at Walt Whitman High School, he lived with a family in Japan as part of the Youth for Understanding program.
 He received his B.A. from Harvard University in 1987.

 Career

-In 1988, Halperin began his career as a desk assistant for ABC News and a researcher for World News Tonight.
-He then worked as a general assignment reporter in Washington.

-In 1992, he worked full-time as an off-air producer covering the presidential campaign of Bill Clinton.
-In 1994, Halperin became a producer with ABC's special events unit in New York and later an editorial producer.
+ABC News and MSNBC

+Halperin joined ABC News in 1988.

 In 1997, he was named the political director for ABC News.
 In that capacity, Halperin appeared frequently as a correspondent and political analyst for ABC News television and radio programs.
 He founded and edited The Note, which appeared daily on ABCNews.com.

 In October 2006, Halperin and John F. Harris, published a book together, The Way to Win: Clinton, Bush, Rove, and How to Take the White House in 2008.

-Since 2006, Halperin has served as a board member of the New Hampshire Institute of Politics at Saint Anselm College in Goffstown, New Hampshire.
+Since 2006, Halperin has been a board member of the New Hampshire Institute of Politics at Saint Anselm College in Goffstown, New Hampshire.
 He has been on their public advisory board since it was created in 2008.

 In March 2007, Halperin became a political analyst for ABC News and was replaced as political director by David Chalian.
-In May 2007, Halperin was hired as a political analyst and editor at large for Time magazine.
+In May 2007, he was hired as a political analyst and editor at large for Time magazine.
 In June 2010, he was hired as a senior political analyst at MSNBC.
 In 2011, Time released an iPad app called "Mark Halperin 2012" that contains material from Halperin's "The Page" as well as video, photos, breaking news, and Halperin's take on the news.

-Halperin and co-author John Heilemann wrote the 2010 Game Change: Obama and the Clintons, McCain and Palin, and the Race of a Lifetime.
-Subsequently, the book was made into the HBO movie Game Change, which premiered on March 10, 2012.
-Halperin had a cameo role in the movie as a reporter.
-Halperin and Heilemann followed in 2012 with a book about that election titled Double Down: Game Change 2012.